-India’s diamond jewellery market has undergone a remarkable transformation, emerging as the world’s second-largest market.
-Driven by Gen Z consumers and self-purchasing women, this shift marks a new era where diamonds are no longer reserved for special occasions but embraced as everyday expressions of identity and style
+India’s diamond jewellery market has undergone a remarkable transformation to become the world’s second-largest market.
+Gen Z consumers and self-purchasing women are driving this shift, ushering in a new era where diamonds are no longer reserved for special occasions but are embraced as everyday expressions of identity and style.

 Quick Summary